How to Grow your YouTube Channel 10x Faster – The Ultimate Guide

 And I truly believe that if you put your mind to something and are committed enough to succeed, you will make it happen.
 This guide will help you succeed faster and grow your YouTube channel fast!

 First, take a look below.
 These sorts of numbers are all possible through hard work and determination.
-These are realtime views still coming in for some older videos 3 months after posting!
+These are realtime views still coming in for some older videos months and years after posting!

 The beauty about YouTube is that old videos still accumulate views every hour, even as days and months go on.
 For every new video that you post, you’re creating a new passive income source for months to come.
 You can literally watch in realtime as views come in and grow.
 It’s the best feeling in the world knowing that you can make enough money from YouTube to support yourself and be financially free!